How To Evaluate The Worth Of An eCommerce Business

 Understanding Valuation Factors

-No matter what methodology you choose, certain valuation factors are at play when determining a company's value.
+No matter your chosen methodology, certain valuation factors are at play when determining a company's value.

 Customer Base & Market Outlook

-A company with an active customer base and positive market outlook will be worth more than a company without active customers or a profitable niche.
+A company with an active customer base and positive market outlook will be worth more than one without active customers or a profitable niche.

 An active customer base means the company has many repeat customers, and buyers return to make repeat purchases regularly.
-When a company has an active customer base, this shows their products are of quality and buyers are interested in working with them over a period of time.
+When a company has an active customer base, this shows its products are of quality, and buyers are interested in working with them over a period of time.

 By comparison, what does it say when a company sells a product once, and the customer never cares to return?
-This will be the case for some shoppers, but if no one is returning, it may be a sign customers aren't happy with the products their getting.
+This will be the case for some shoppers, but if no one is returning, it may be a sign customers aren't happy with the products they are getting.

 Customer base factors can also include: